 Homily for twenty third Sunday B08 Sep 2018, by Sermons in

-James calls on us today to learn from Christ, to love unconditionally and rise above discrimination.
+James calls on us today to learn from Christ, to love unconditionally, and rise above discrimination.
 He says, do not try to combine faith in Jesus Christ, our glorified Lord, with the making of distinctions between classes of people.
-This same message is preached by Christ, not in words but in actions.
+This same message is preached by Christ, not in words but actions.

-Jesus looked beyond his condition, his beautiful or shabby dress, the gold ring and his nationality to see the image of God in him.
-We all carry the image of God in us, So is who ever we meet in life; we are all children of God.
+Jesus looked beyond his condition, his beautiful or shabby dress, the gold ring, and his nationality to see the image of God in him.
+We all carry the image of God in us, So is whoever we meet in life, we are all children of God.

 As we celebrate this Sunday, let us learn to accept one another as we are and give God the chance to lift us above our weaknesses.